-- Participants will be able to understand the pathogenesis of CFS/ME and Fibromyalgia from a biomechanical perspective.
+- Understand the pathogenesis of CFS/ME and Fibromyalgia from a biomechanical perspective.

-- Participants will be able to know how to examine the patient for the early physical symptoms and diagnostic signs for possible CFS/ME and Fibromyalgia.
+- Know how to examine the patient for the early physical symptoms and diagnostic signs for possible CFS/ME and Fibromyalgia.

-- Participants will be able to know how to carry out the osteopathic treatment of CFS/ME and Fibromyalgia (The Perrin Technique).
+- Learn how to carry out the treatment of CFS/ME and Fibromyalgia using ‘The Perrin Technique’.

 Please bring a towel with you to this CPD and unfragranced massage oil- not almond oil please incase someone is allergic to nuts.